Demonstrating scalable randomized benchmarking of universal gate sets: Experiments on the Advanced Quantum Testbed

 \subsection{Experiment design}

 One of the advantages of MRB is that it can benchmark a wide variety of $n$-qubit layer sets, and we used this flexibility to explore the performance of three distinct layer sets on AQT.
 Each layer set is defined by a set of single-qubit gates $\mathbb{G}_1$, a set of two-qubit gates $\mathbb{G}_2$, a two-qubit gate density $\xi$, and the connectivity of the qubit subset (see Section~\ref{sec:prelim}).
 In our experiments we investigated three different choices for $(\mathbb{G}_1,\mathbb{G}_2)$: $(\mathbb{SU}(2), \{\cs, \csd \})$, $(\mathbb{SU}(2), \{\cz \})$, and $(\mathbb{C}_1, \{\cz \})$, where $\mathbb{C}_1$ is the set of all 24 single-qubit Clifford gates.
+These circuits contain strict barriers between all layers, including between the single- and two-qubit gate layers that make up each composite layer.

 MRB enables benchmarking each layer set on any connected set of qubits, and the error rates on subsets of a device can be used to learn about the location and type of errors.
 We benchmarked $n$-qubit layer sets for every possible connected set $\mathbb{Q} \subseteq \{\Q4, \Q5, \Q6, \Q7 \}$ of $n$ qubits with $n=1,2,3,4$, resulting in 10 different qubit subsets.
-Independently benchmarking every connected subset of qubits allows us to study the spatial variation in gate performance in detail and determine the size of crosstalk error on circuits with $3$ and $4$ qubits (see Section~\ref{sec:aqt-crosstalk}).
+Independently benchmarking every connected subset of qubits allows us to study the spatial variation in gate performance in detail and determine the size of crosstalk error in circuits with $3$ and $4$ qubits (see Section~\ref{sec:aqt-crosstalk}).
+For each RB experiment, we sampled $K=30$ circuits at a set of exponentially-spaced benchmarking depths ($d = 0,2,4,8\dots$).